har-in-air/ESP32_ASYNC_WEB_SERVER_SPIFFS_OTA/README.md

 ## Project Notes

-Visual Studio Code + Platformio plugin with Espressif Arduino framework
+Visual Studio Code + Platformio plugin with Espressif Arduino framework.
+  * Use "Platformio->Project Tasks->Platform->Erase Flash" before uploading the firmware the first time.
+  * Use  "Platformio->Project Tasks->Platform->Build Filesystem Image" to build a binary image of the SPIFFS file partition using the files in the project /data subdirectory.
+This subdirectory contains the webpage html, css files as well as any application-specific default configuration or data files that you want to access via the web server.
+  * Use  "Platformio->Project Tasks->Platform->Upload Filesystem Image" to upload the SPIFFS partition image to the ESP32 target.
 <p>
   <img src="docs/vsc_platformio.png" width="600">
 </p>